-- Entrance: if there's stairs, how many? is the door automatic? is there someone at the door available to help? is there a temporary ramp that can be laid?
+- Entrance: If there are stairs, how many?
+Is the door automatic?
+Is there someone at the door available to help?
+Is there a temporary ramp that can be laid out?

-- Washrooms: are they the same floor as the main part of the event in the venue?
+- Washrooms: Are they on the same floor as the main part of the event in the venue?
 Are they gendered?
 Are they single-user washrooms (one small lockable room containing a sink, toilet and/or urinal) or multi-user washrooms (multiple stalls with a shared sink)?
-Are there any stairs to them? is there a stall with transfer bars? is there an accessible stall that has a lock/needs a security guard to open it (like Lee's Palace and M.O.D. club here in Toronto for example)? is there an automatic door with automatic lock and unlock buttons? is the sink and paper towel / hand drier something that is designed to accommodate for wheelchair users?
+Are there any stairs to them?
+Is there a stall with transfer bars?
+Is there an accessible stall that has a lock/needs a security guard to open it (like Lee's Palace and M.O.D. club here in Toronto for example)?
+Is there an automatic door with automatic lock and unlock buttons?
+Is the sink and paper towel / hand drier something that is designed to accommodate wheelchair users?

-- Seating and Priority areas: what's the general seating situation? are there priority seating areas for disabled people, injured people, and those with reduced mobility? if so, where? is there an area for full-time mobility device users to attend the event / watch the show / whatever the fuck is happening in their device?
+- Seating and Priority areas: What's the general seating situation?
+Are there priority seating areas for disabled people, injured people, and those with reduced mobility?
+If so, where?
+Is there an area for full-time mobility device users to attend the event or watch the show?

-- ASL and Transcription: is there A.S.L. and/or written material available for the HoH and d/Deaf community? what accommodations are available? who is the point of contact when it comes to accessing accommodations?
+- ASL and Transcription: Are there A.S.L. and/or written materials available for the HoH and d/Deaf community?
+What accommodations are available?
+Who is the point of contact when it comes to accessing accommodations?

 - Accommodations for partially sighted and blind folks: What is the event offering to accommodate?